Belong offers mobile plans built for data lovers.

 - Regular 5GB data plan, which comes with 5GB of data for $25 a month

-- Large 15GB data plan, which comes with 15GB of data for $40 a month
+- Large 15GB data plan, which comes with 15GB of data plus unlimited international talk and text to 36 countries for $40 a month

 How does Belong compare?